sgolebiewski-intel/openvino/docs/notebooks/text-prediction-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4225: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4225: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
 Please use `model.hf_quantizer.is_trainable` instead warnings.warn(

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/gpt2/modeling_gpt2.py:801: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/gpt2/modeling_gpt2.py:801: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if batch_size <= 0:

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-644/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/jit/_trace.py:1102: TracerWarning: Output nr 1. of the traced function does not match the corresponding output of the Python function.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/jit/_trace.py:1093: TracerWarning: Output nr 1. of the traced function does not match the corresponding output of the Python function.
 Detailed error:
     Tensor-likes are not close!

-    Mismatched elements: 22 / 502630 (0.0%)
+    Mismatched elements: 2 / 502630 (0.0%)
-    Greatest absolute difference: 1.3828277587890625e-05 at index (0, 1, 1287) (up to 1e-05 allowed)
+    Greatest absolute difference: 1.2874603271484375e-05 at index (0, 4, 1237) (up to 1e-05 allowed)
-    Greatest relative difference: 0.006159087930808544 at index (0, 5, 8109) (up to 1e-05 allowed)
+    Greatest relative difference: 0.008905013192612138 at index (0, 4, 1237) (up to 1e-05 allowed)
       _check_trace(

 Load the model
 ~~~~~~~~~~~~~~

-`back to top ⬆️ <#table-of-contents>`__
+`back to top ⬆️ <#Table-of-contents:>`__

 We start by building an OpenVINO Core object.
 Then we read the network
 architecture and model weights from the ``.xml`` and ``.bin`` files,